Huegoxaga/notes/java/android.md

   </receiver>
   ```
   - This info is registered through the Android OS, it will be executed even the app is not running
+  - In Android 7.0 (API level 24) picture and video broadcasts were removed to improve general performance
+  - In Android 8.0you cannot use the manifest to declare a receiver for most implicit broadcasts (broadcasts that don't target your app specifically).

 ##### Activity Element